 The platform we developed was based on a “hanging-drop network” approach that fluidically interconnects hanging drops and allows neighboring microtissues to “communicate” with each other.
 With our 3D InSight™ Human Liver Microtissues (hLiMT), we had a perfect match of technologies to perform the entire metaEST on a single multi-tissue microfluidic platform (MetaEST).
 During initial EB formation, preformed hLiMTs were cultured in disconnected hanging drops under static conditions.
 After only 24 hours, fluidic interconnection was established between the drops hosting the hLiMTs, connecting hLiMTs and EBs within the same network.

-From that point on, liquid exchange between the compartments enabled direct inter-tissue communication, continuous medium turnover and, most importantly, dosage of target compounds and exchange of metabolites.
+From that point on, liquid exchange between the compartments enabled direct inter-tissue communication, continuous medium turnover, and, most importantly, the dosage of target compounds and the exchange of metabolites.
 Medium exchanges throughout the assay were executed directly on‐chip.
 On day 5, the microfluidic chip was simply flipped upside‐down to attain a standing‐drop configuration.
-The hLiMTs settled to the substrate of the chip and the EBs started to adhere and spread on the adhesive surface.
-The surface below the hLiMTs was nonadhesive so that the hLiMTs preserved their morphology and function.
-At day 10 of the assay, we optically assessed the EBs for cardiomyocyte differentiation directly on the microfluidic platform by searching for contracting areas in the spread‐out tissues.
+The hLiMTs settled to the substrate of the chip, and the EBs started to adhere and spread on the adhesive surface.
+The surface below the hLiMTs was nonadhesive, so the hLiMTs preserved their morphology and function.
+On day 10 of the assay, we optically assessed the EBs for cardiomyocyte differentiation directly on the microfluidic platform by searching for contracting areas in the spread‐out tissues.